 Two things occurred.
 Firstly, Ford quietly erected a for sale sign outside Browns Lane (while officially denying all such notions) and secondly, they released the creative thumbscrews.
-However, following a decade and a half of direct rule, Jaguar management had become paralysed – hostages to a past they both revered and now feared – incapable of taking a much-needed creative leap.
+However, following a decade and a half of direct rule, Jaguar management had become paralysed; hostages to a past they both revered and now feared and incapable of taking a much-needed creative leap.
 Having assumed leadership of Jaguar’s styling function in 1999, Ian Callum had been agitating for a stylistic revolution for almost half a decade.
 Now with the slow-selling and discredited S-Type in need of replacement, Callum seized his chance to permanently change the conversation.

 A major barrier lay with the difficulty of bridging a four decade long stylistic block, one which amounted as much to forensics as creativity.
 This would involve the production of up to thirty different full size styling models, largely intended to eliminate the cosy and the familiar.
 Starting with designs which referenced the well-regarded 2001 R-Coupe concept, Callum’s senior design team of Julian Thomson, Wayne Burgess and Alister Whealan began moving towards a more decisive formal departure.

 The fundamentals of X250’s styling lay with a coupe-esque roofline, featuring steeply raked front and rear screens, with the waistline rising to meet the roof.
-The nose would be dominated by a new ovoid countersunk grille, which would echo that of the original 1968 XJ6.
+The nose would be dominated by a new ovoid countersunk grille, which would reflect that of the original 1968 XJ6.
 Lines and surfaces would be kept relatively unadorned, but would be in what would soon become time-honoured Callum parlance, “incredibly disciplined”.
 Classic Jaguar proportions of short nose and elongated rear were retained, but in a more contemporary, more technical, more muscular manner.

-But as the definitive X250 style took shape, team-Callum discovered the most strident resistance to this design shift came from within Jaguar itself, with few in senior management in favour of the new style; Callum subsequently stating that he struggled to explain the car to his bosses and that this impasse would be “the brink of my career”.
+But as the definitive X250 style took shape, team-Callum discovered the most strident resistance to this design shift came from within Jaguar itself, with few in senior management in favour of the new style.
+Callum subsequently stated that he struggled to explain the car to his bosses and that this impasse would be “the brink of my career”.
 With few internal allies, getting X250 sanctioned would prove daunting.
 Interestingly, there was less resistance from Detroit, where Ford’s J Mays became a powerful ally.
 Still, with Jaguar so heavily indebted, Henry’s beancounters were justifiably reluctant to stump up for a new car.

-Originally intended to have a new aluminium bodyshell, Callum told chroniclers; “It was a huge investment and Jim Padilla came over to say no to the money.”
+Originally intended to have a new aluminium bodyshell, Callum told chroniclers, “It was a huge investment and Jim Padilla came over to say no to the money.”
 Callum and Senior Project Engineer, Mick Mohan pushed for a compromise X250 on a heavily modified DEW98 S-Type platform instead, but even Mohan’s engineering colleagues proved sceptical.
 Callum assured them once the car was on the roads for three years, they’d recognise it as a Jaguar, but it proved touch and go.
-“It was the biggest hurdle of my life, getting that car through”, Callum stated.
+“It was the biggest hurdle of my life, getting that car through”, the Scotsman stated.